Hurricane Season Is Here Be Prepared

-Well, we all just got through hurricane Matthew and Tom Terry and His Team at WFTV 9 were spot on in their coverage and they made some real valid points regarding the aftermath of a hurricane.
-This is when the issues start and the cleanup is where we find the most damage.
+Hurricane season has arrived and as we all begin to make preparations we must also consider the aftermath of the catastrophic event.
+The aftermath is when we all come together and where we find the most damage.
 We also understand that you may have your home damaged and that may also include your air conditioning units.
 Here is our safety guide to help you deal with your AC unit on the aftermath of a hurricane.

 What Is A Hurricane